-- A commitment to the Vision of Lancaster Priory as under development by the PCC. - An organist/pianist with liturgical and accompaniment experience. - An interest in, or up-to-date knowledge of church liturgy. - A talented musician in sympathy with the worship, ministry and ethos of Lancaster Priory. - Experience of and an ability to engage, train and inspire a choir including singers of all ages. - A practising Christian who will help create a department where the Christian Faith is central to the overall development of children, young people and adults. - Flexibility and positivity towards the development of a wide range of musical and liturgical styles. - A good communicator who can inspire choristers, professional and amateur musicians alike and who can also relate well to non-musicians. - A maturity of character and a good sense of humour. - An ability to stay calm under pressure. - A willingness to take on board constructive feedback and adapt and grow in the role. - An efficient and reliable administrator with a working knowledge of MS Office. - An ability to work to a limited budget and to support the work of the fundraising coordinator via specialist knowledge and musical fundraising events. - Commitment to the full inclusion of all, with special regard to age, gender identity, sexuality, religion, economic status, social class, and ethnicity. - A commitment to current Safeguarding culture and procedures.
+- A commitment to the Vision of Lancaster Priory as under development by the PCC. - Keyboard skills with the ability to accompany rehearsals and services as a minimum - An interest in, or up-to-date knowledge of church liturgy. - A talented musician in sympathy with the worship, ministry and ethos of Lancaster Priory. - Experience of and an ability to engage, train and inspire a choir including singers of all ages. - A practising Christian who will help create a department where the Christian Faith is central to the overall development of children, young people and adults. - Flexibility and positivity towards the development of a wide range of musical and liturgical styles. - A good communicator who can inspire choristers, professional and amateur musicians alike and who can also relate well to non-musicians. - A maturity of character and a good sense of humour. - An ability to stay calm under pressure. - A willingness to take on board constructive feedback and adapt and grow in the role. - An efficient and reliable administrator with a working knowledge of MS Office. - An ability to work to a limited budget and to support the work of the fundraising coordinator via specialist knowledge and musical fundraising events. - Commitment to the full inclusion of all, with special regard to age, gender identity, sexuality, religion, economic status, social class, and ethnicity. - A commitment to current Safeguarding culture and procedures.